chun-leong/kandinsky-mobile/README.md

 4. In the file [src\app\config\index.ts](src\app\config\index.ts), replace "<YOUR_YOUTUBE_API_KEY>" with a valid YouTube API key.

 # Building:
+Note: In Node.js versions 17 and later, run `set NODE_OPTIONS=--openssl-legacy-provider` first.

 ### Local Server

-1. In Node.js versions 17 and later, run `set NODE_OPTIONS=--openssl-legacy-provider`.
-2. Serve the application in your local browser by running `ionic serve`.
+1. Serve the application in your local browser by running `ionic serve`.

 ### Android
 **Requires Android Studio to be installed**